 When should I seek immediate care?

-- Your child gets chemicals in his eye.
+- Your child gets chemicals in his or her eye.

-- Your child has a foreign object in his eye.
+- Your child has a foreign object in his or her eye.

 - Your child's eye is bleeding or looks different than usual.

 - Your child has a sudden change in his vision.

 - Your child's contact gets stuck in his or her eye.